-Oxford Industries, Inc. (the "Company") is a global apparel company that designs, sources, markets and distributes products bearing the trademarks of its Tommy Bahama®, Lilly Pulitzer® and Southern Tide® lifestyle brands and other owned and licensed brands, as well as private label apparel products.
-The Company's products generally incorporate fabrics made of cotton, wool, silk, linen, nylon, leather, tencel and other natural and man-made fibers, or blends of two or more of these materials.
+Oxford Industries, Inc. (the "Company") is a leading branded apparel company that designs, sources, markets and distributes products bearing the trademarks of its Tommy Bahama®, Lilly Pulitzer® and Southern Tide® lifestyle brands and other brands.
+The Company's products generally incorporate fabrics made of cotton, silk, linen, nylon, leather, tencel and other natural and man-made fibers, or blends of two or more of these materials.